How to Become a Police Officer in Raleigh

 Raleigh Police Department Information

-Raleigh Police Salary and Jobs Outlook
+Salary, Benefits, and Jobs Outlook

-For those hopeful new recruits to the RPD, the outlook for open positions is good.
-Projections suggest that growth in the field of law enforcement will continue to be positive throughout North Carolina.
-The number of positions is expected to grow by 6.4% between now and 2022, which means that an average of 730 new jobs will be available every year.4 For more information on current RPD law enforcement positions, take a look at our jobs board page.
+The average salary for law enforcement officers in Raleigh is $51,640.4 For hopeful police recruits in North Carolina, the outlook for open positions is good.
+Projections suggest that growth in the field of law enforcement will continue to be positive throughout North Carolina with projected growth of 9% through 2026.6 For more information on current RPD law enforcement positions, take a look at our jobs board page.

 1. Sperling’s Best Places, Raleigh, North Carolina: https://www.bestplaces.net/city/north_carolina/raleigh

-2. Raleigh Police Department: https://www.raleighnc.gov/police
+3. Raleigh Police Department: https://www.raleighnc.gov/police

-3. Bureau of Labor Statistics, May 2014 Metropolitan and Nonmetropolitan Area Occupational Employment and Wage Estimates, Raleigh, NC: https://www.bls.gov/oes/current/oes_39580.htm#33-0000
+4. Bureau of Labor Statistics, Occupational Employment and Wage Estimates, Raleigh, NC: https://www.bls.gov/oes/current/oes_39580.htm#33-0000

-4. Projections Central: http://www.projectionscentral.com/Projections/LongTerm
+5. Projections Central: http://www.projectionscentral.com/Projections/LongTerm